Reunirse/glean/doc/ScalaBasics.md

 * The above method takes filename and width as parameters.
 It creates a source object from a filename and , in for expression, calls getLines on the source. getLine returns an iterator that return one line from the file on each iteration.
 The processLine method takes three parameters.
 It checks whether length of line is greater than given width, if so it prints the filename, a colon, and the line.

-* To use LongLine from command line, we will create an application that expects line width as first commandline argument and interprets subsequent arguments as filenames.
+* To use LongLine from command line, we will create an application that expects line width as first command line argument and interprets subsequent arguments as filenames.

 ```
 object FindLongLines {